RuochenZhao/HIConcept/README.md

-# CausalConcept
+# HEConcept
-This is the code repository for paper 'Towards Causal Concepts for Explaining Language Models'
+This is the code repository for paper 'Explaining Language Models’ Predictions with High-Impact Concepts'

 Running instructions:
 inside src/, use the following running scripts: